Covered Services for Students

 |Tobacco Quit Kits, Cold Care Kits and other free self-care items requested while supplies last (free for all currently enrolled UNL students, regardless of paying UPFF)||X|

-*Free services are subject to change without notice.
+*Covered services are subject to change without notice.

 **This list is not all-inclusive and may not include all available services.